Mattdatacol/Unsupervised-ML_showcase_ClimateWins/README.md

 ***A use experiment of unsupervised classification algorithms (Random forest, CNN, RNN, GANs)***

 ## 1. Context
-As a data analyst within the non profit organisation called ClimateWins, my first task is to investigate if machine learning models can predict whether the weather will be pleasant on a given day, based on several recorded weather conditions (wind speed, temperature, humidity, precipitations, etc.).

-Hence, there main concerns are:
-- How is machine learning used?
-Is it applicable to weather data?
-- Are there any ethical concerns specific to this project?
-- Can machine learning be used to predict whether weather conditions will be favorable on a certain day?
-(If so, it could also be possible to predict danger.)

 ## 2. Data set & tools
 ### DATA: